MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nf-acxrequest-acx_request_parameters_init_method.md

 ### -param ItemId

-TDB - An Item Id, for example for a pin number in a circuit.
+The item ID of the ItemType, for example the pin ID if the ItemType is a pin.

 ### -param Args

-Arguments provided to the initialization process.
+An optional Args buffer holding additional parameters for the specified method.
+Set to null if not present.

 ### -param ArgsCb

-The count in bytes (size) of the Args.
+The count in bytes (size) of the Args buffer.
+Set to 0 if Args field is not used.

 ### -param Result

-The result of the request.
+An optional Result buffer to old the result of the operation.
+Set to null if not present or if *SendMethod needs to allocate it when ResultCb is not zero.
+Caller is responsable for freeing the allocated buffer.

 ### -param ResultCb

-The count in bytes (size) of the Result.
+The count in bytes (size) of the Result buffer.
+Set to 0 if Result is not used.

 ## -remarks